integrableFluid/iFluidDocumentation/docs/correlations.md

 By combining GHD with the fluctuation-dissipation theorem, one can calculate exact Euler-scale dynamical two-point correlation function.
 In GHD, each fluid cell (point in space-time) is described by its own generalized Gibbs ensemble (GGE).
 Thus, all equal-time, space-separated connected correlation functions vanish.
 However, over time the propagation of quasi-particles causes quantities in separated fluid cells to become correlated in a non-trivial manner.
 Hence, dynamical correlations at the Euler scale can be viewed as initial delta-functions correlations, which over time ballistically spread and propagate throughout the system.

-For more detailed information regarding the theory of the correlations or numerical scheme implemented for calculating them refer to LINK TO PAPER!

 ## Methods of `iFluidCorrelator` class
 The class `iFluidCorrelator` contains all the methods necessary for computing the correlation functions.